martinboykov/SnapIT/README.md

 In the current app the connection is made in the CoreModule.
 3. Run the application:
 * Development: start angular dev-server with `ng serve`
+* Production:
-* Production: compile the Angular app with output directory - dist with `ng build --prod`
+    - compile the Angular app with output directory - dist with `ng build --prod`
+    - login to your firebase account
+    - deploy on firebase: `firebase deploy`

 ## _**Team**_
 Name: Martin Martinov <br/>